 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--State factors that are closely related to counterphobic mechanisms.
+-Explain behaviors are closely related to the counterphobic mechanisms.

--State crucial elements of transference for individuals held hostage.
+-Name the two crucial elements of transference to the captor for individuals held hostage by criminal terrorists.

--State the result of disturbing pathological transference for a victim held hostage.
+-Explain what could be the result of disturbing pathological transferences while the victim is still held hostage.

--State four major symptom categories that are the same for PTSD and STSD.
+-Name what four major symptom categories are same for PTSD as for STSD.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."